The Jewish Families of Dvinsk

 Her account "Memories of the Days of My Childhood or a Look at the City of Dvinsk",

-published in Hebrew in Warsaw 1903 gives a lively account of the impact of the
+published in Hebrew in Warsaw 1903, gives a lively account of the impact of the

 Haskalah (Jewish enlightenment movement).
-Her account of the struggles between
+Her account of the struggles

-in this database.
+many names found in this database.